SystemsApproach/5G/disaggregate.rst

-This process can be repeated by distributing the more centralized elements across multiple clouds, including large datacenters that already benefit from elasticity and economies of scale. :ref:`Figure 5.4 <fig-multicloud>` shows the resulting multi-cloud realization of the Mobile Core.
+This process can be repeated by distributing the more centralized elements across multiple clouds, including large datacenters that already benefit from elasticity and economies of scale. :numref:`Figure %s <fig-multicloud>` shows the resulting multi-cloud realization of the Mobile Core.
 We leave the user plane at the edge of the network (e.g., in the Central Office) and move control plane to a centralized cloud.
 It could even be a public cloud like Google or Amazon.
 This includes not only the MME, PCRF and HSS, but also the PGW-C and SGW-C we decoupled in the previous section.
-(Note that :ref:`Figure 5.4 <fig-multicloud>` renames the PDCP-U from earlier diagrams as the CU-U; either label is valid.)
+(Note that :numref:`Figure %s <fig-multicloud>` renames the PDCP-U from earlier diagrams as the CU-U; either label is valid.)

 .. _fig-multicloud:
 .. figure:: figures/Slide24.png
     :width: 600px
     :align: center

-    Figure 5.4: Multi-Cloud implementation, with MME, HSS, PCRF and Control Plane elements of the PGW and SGW running in a centralized cloud.
+    Multi-Cloud implementation, with MME, HSS, PCRF and Control Plane elements of the PGW and SGW running in a centralized cloud.